What's the purpose of the gender field?

 I quite like the idea of changing the current “non-binary” to “non-binary/other” and then directing users to provide a more detailed description of their gender identity in their profile (if they want to).
 I think this change is rather easy and helps resolve at least part of the concern with the current way we display gender.

 While we do want to enable self-expression on the platform, I think the main reason why we ask for gender is for the purpose of safety features, as others mentioned before.
-With that said, @nolo 's previous comment got me thinking: Could we get away with not displaying gender at all on the profile, but just store it on the backend for safety features?
+With that said, @Nolo 's previous comment got me thinking: Could we get away with not displaying gender at all on the profile, but just store it on the backend for safety features?
 We would of course still show pronouns to everyone since people will need to know how to refer to the person.
 But I think the answer to that question is no, because of the following issues that would result in the disadvantages outweighing the advantages:

 1. It could cause a lot of confusion among a lot of users.